Why AI Self-Review Is Not Enough

 The convenient default: the assistant reviews itself

 The 2026 tool landscape makes self-review the path of least resistance.
 Claude Code writes a change and reviews it on request; Cursor’s agent writes a PR and Bugbot reviews it; Copilot generates code and Copilot code review comments on it.
-To be fair: these reviewers are good, and a second pass in a fresh context catches real defects even on the same model – practitioners report solid results from these pipelines, especially across vendors.
+To be fair: these reviewers are good, and a second pass in a fresh context can add another reading.
+One practitioner report describes a cross-vendor workflow , but that report is not a controlled comparison or a result for your repositories.

 What the research shows: models favor their own output

-This is measured, not folklore.
-Panickssery, Bowman and Feng (2024) showed that LLM evaluators recognize their own generations with non-trivial accuracy – and that self-recognition capability correlates linearly with the strength of self-preference.
+The following result is measured for generated-text evaluation, not code review.
+Panickssery, Bowman and Feng (2024) showed that LLM evaluators recognize their own generations with non-trivial accuracy - and that self-recognition capability correlates linearly with the strength of self-preference.
 The bias appears out of the box, without any fine-tuning toward it.

-Wataoka, Takahashi and Ri (2024) located the mechanism: models rate low-perplexity text – text that feels familiar to them – higher than human judges do, and GPT-4 showed significant self-preference in their measurements.
-Applied to code review, the implication is uncomfortable: the constructs a model reaches for by default are, by definition, the most familiar to it.
-A practitioner put it plainly: same model twice means the same blind spots twice.
+Wataoka, Takahashi and Ri (2024) located the mechanism: models rate low-perplexity text - text that feels familiar to them - higher than human judges do, and GPT-4 showed significant self-preference in their measurements.
+Code review is a different domain with different references and tools.
+A practitioner reportmotivates testing reviewer distance, but does not turn that transfer into a measured code result.

 The independence ladder